adikuma/Portfolio-Site/README.md

 - **Others:**
   - [UUID](https://github.com/uuidjs/uuid) - For generating unique session IDs.
   - [Vite](https://vitejs.dev/) - A build tool that aims to provide a faster and leaner development experience for modern web projects.

-## ✨ Features

-- **Responsive Design:**
-  Seamlessly adapts to both desktop and mobile devices to provide an optimal viewing experience.

-- **Dark Mode:**
-  Toggle between light and dark themes to suit your preference.

-- **Experience Timeline:**
-  Highlighting my professional journey and roles over time.

-- **Project Showcase:**
-  Displaying a variety of projects with descriptions and links to their repositories.

-- **AI-Powered Chat Assistant:**
-  An interactive chat feature that allows you to ask questions about my portfolio and receive instant responses.

-- **Font Customization:**
-  Easily switch between different font styles to enhance readability and aesthetics.

-- **Downloadable Resume:**
-  Access and download my resume directly from the website.

 ## 🔮 Future Plans